withfriendsco/why-withfriends/src/posts/subscription-boxes-stick-figure.md

 headerImage: ../images/stick-figure-box.png
 ---

-Read on to see how a reggae group based in the woods outside of Oakland, CA, turned a successful merch store into a recurring revenue stream worth a substantial amount.
+Read on to see how a reggae group based in Oakland, CA, turned a successful merch store into a recurring revenue stream worth a substantial amount.
 Stick Figure's average membership on Withfriends is 300% the average Patreon donation.

 <!-- end -->